 Have you ever wondered why after putting so much effort into the design, it proves not to bring the feedback you’ve been expecting?
 Human behavior is complex and very difficult to predict.
 And your design team aren’t prophets who can guess how successful their design will be among users.
 For this reason, design research is a crucial part of the design process.
 It allows you to figure out what your customers want and how you can satisfy their needs.

-So, let’s try to get some insights on how to conduct the proper UX research and discover how to choose from various types of design research.
+So, let’s try to get some insights on how to conduct the proper UX research and discover how to choose from various types of research methodology.

 UX research, an integral part of the design development process, helps you understand and meet the needs of your customers.